 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D850 offers substantially better image quality than the 5DS R (overall score 14 points higher).
 The advantage is based on 1.8 bits higher color depth, 2.4 EV in additional dynamic range, and 0.2 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Feature comparison: Canon 5DS R vs Nikon D850